Slain North Carolina college student confronted gunman, saved lives: police chief

 Terrell is due to make an initial court appearance on Thursday, jail records show.

-The school’s chancellor, Phil Dubois, said all of the wounded were expected to recover, with one already released from the hospital. [nL1N22D10V]
+The school’s chancellor, Phil Dubois, said all of the wounded were expected to recover, with one already released from the hospital.

 Houpt is due to graduate from the school later this month, said Dubois, adding that the school’s commencement ceremonies would go on as scheduled next week.